- What Is It?

 Prevalence of hemorrhoids

 Although hemorrhoids occur in everyone, they become large and cause problems in only 4% of the general population.
-Hemorrhoids that cause problems are found equally in men and women, and their prevalence peaks between 45 and 65 years of age.
+Hemorrhoids that cause problems occur equally in men and women, and their prevalence peaks between 45 and 65 years of age.

 What is stapled hemorrhoidectomy?

-Stapled hemorrhoidectomy is surgical technique for treating hemorrhoids, and is the treatment of choice for third-degree hemorrhoids.
+Stapled hemorrhoidectomy is surgical technique for treating hemorrhoids, and is the treatment of choice for third-degree hemorrhoids (hemorrhoids that protrude with straining and can be seen on physical exam outside the anal verge.
+Persistent or intermittent manual reduction is necessary).
 Stapled hemorrhoidectomy is a misnomer since the surgery does not remove the hemorrhoids but, rather, the abnormally lax and expanded hemorrhoidal supporting tissue that has allowed the hemorrhoids to prolapse downward.

 For stapled hemorrhoidectomy, a circular, hollow tube is inserted into the anal canal.
 Through this tube, a suture (a long thread) is placed, actually woven, circumferentially within the anal canal above the internal hemorrhoids.
 The ends of the suture are brought out of the anus through the hollow tube.
 The stapler (a disposable instrument with a circular stapling device at the end) is placed through the first hollow tube and the ends of the suture are pulled.
 Pulling the suture pulls the expanded hemorrhoidal supporting tissue into the jaws of the stapler.
 The hemorrhoidal cushions are pulled back up into their normal position within the anal canal.
 The stapler then is fired.
 When it fires, the stapler cuts off the circumferential ring of expanded hemorrhoidal tissue trapped within the stapler and at the same time staples together the upper and lower edges of the cut tissue.